-- (a) If an employee is hired or separates on a holiday, the employee shall receive pay for the holiday. - (b) A full-time employee receives eight (8) hours of holiday pay for each paid holiday.
-A full-time employee who uses leave without pay in the month the holiday occurs receives holiday pay on a prorated basis for each paid holiday.
-The calculation for the prorated share shall be in accordance with Section 4(c). - (c) Part-time, hourly, seasonal part-time and seasonal full-time hourly employees will receive a prorated share of the eight (8) hours of holiday pay based on the number of hours actually worked as compared to the total number of possible work hours in the month or pay period.
+(a) If an employee is hired or separates on a holiday, the employee shall receive pay for the holiday.

+- (b) A full-time employee receives eight (8) hours of holiday pay for each paid holiday. - (c) Part-time, hourly, seasonal part-time and seasonal full-time hourly employees will receive a prorated share of the eight (8) hours of holiday pay based on the number of paid hours worked as compared to the total number of possible work hours in the month or pay period.
 The holiday shall not count as part of the total possible work hours in the month or pay period or the total hours worked and shall be calculated as follows: